-Any reference in these regulations to the Academic Registrar, Head of School, or other specified officer of the University shall be deemed to include a reference to any equivalent officer and to any person designated by that officer for the purpose.
+Any reference in these regulations to the Academic Registrar, Head of School or Academic Group Co-ordinator, or other named officer of the University shall be deemed to include a reference to any person designated by that officer for the purpose.

-Any reference in these regulations to a School shall be deemed to include a reference to the Off-Campus Division and any equivalent organisational structures of the University.
+Any reference in these regulations to a School shall be deemed to include a reference to the Off-Campus Division and any subsequent equivalent organisational structures of the University.